parsonsmatt/parsonsmatt.github.io/_posts/2015-11-15-template_haskell.markdown

 We're excited to be using the excellent `users` library with the `persistent` backend for the web application we're working on (source code located [here, if you're curious](https://github.com/parsonsmatt/QuickLift/)).
 It handles all kinds of stuff for us, taking care of a bunch of boilerplate and user related code.
-It expects, as it's first argument, a value that can be unwrapped and used to run a Persistent query.
+It expects, as its first argument, a value that can be unwrapped and used to run a Persistent query.
 It also operates in the `IO` monad.
 Right now, our application is setup to use a custom monad `AppM` which is defined like: